-Allied Academies invites all the participants from all over the world to attend “World Congress on Preventive Oncology” which will be held in Las Vegas, Nevada, USA during October 05-06, 2017 which includes prompt Keynote Presentations, Special Sessions, Workshops, Symposiums, Oral talks, Poster Presentations and Exhibitions.
+Allied Academies invites all the participants from all over the world to attend “World Congress on Preventive Oncology, Obstetrics & Gynecology” which will be held in Las Vegas, Nevada, USA during October 05-06, 2017 which includes prompt Keynote Presentations, Special Sessions, Workshops, Symposiums, Oral talks, Poster Presentations and Exhibitions.
 The main theme of the conference is “Advanced Therapeutic and Modern Oncological Technologies”.
 So, Let us all join together and fight against Cancer.

 Why Las Vegas?

 Las Vegas officially the City of Las Vegas and often known simply as Vegas, is the 28th-most populated city in the United States, the most populated city in the state of Nevada, and the county seat of Clark County.
 Las Vegas is an internationally renowned major resort city known primarily for its gambling, shopping, fine dining, entertainment, and nightlife.
 It is the leading financial, commercial, and cultural center for Nevada.